trubrics/trubrics-sdk/docs/trubrics_cli.md

     The trubrics config holds information about where the code is to run trubrics, and any credentials for logging to the trubrics manager (coming soon).

 ## 3. Run from CLI
-Run all validations from the terminal.
+Run all validations from the terminal from the [TrubricRun](#1-initialise-trubricrun).
+This command also saves a new trubric .json with each validation's new outcome and results to a given path.
 Be guided by the CLI prompts by running:

 ```console
 (venv)$ trubrics run